mauroservienti/distributed-systems-101/README.md

 The repository `devcontainer` configuration will:

-- Create three container instances:
+- One or more container instances:
   - One RabbitMQ instance with management plugin support
-  - One .NET 5 enabled container where the repository source code will be available
+  - One .NET 6 enabled container where the repository source code will be mapped
-  - Two PostgreSQL instances (Used starting Volume 1/Lesson 4)
+  - Depending on the chosen lesson, a one or more PostgreSQL instances
 - Configure the VS Code remote instance with:
   - The C# extension (`ms-dotnettools.csharp`)
   - Bash as the default terminal